-We are planning on a turkey, a ham and a smoked turkey.
+We are planning on a turkey and a smoked turkey.
 I’m hoping there will be some leftovers so I can make this Turkey Bisque Soup again!

 Don’t worry though if you don’t have any leftovers.
 This soup is just as delicious made with chicken as with turkey.
 It has a nice, light cream sauce thanks to a little bit of half and half.
 If you are dairy free, just leave out the 1/2 and 1/2.